 Infection risk and neutropenia

-Neutropenia is condition where you have a low number of white blood cells called neutrophils in your blood.
+Neutropenia is a condition where you have a low number of white blood cells called neutrophils in your blood.

 When you have low levels of neutrophils in your blood, your immune system is weakened, making it harder for your body to fight infection.
 This is called neutropenia or being neutropenic.
 If you get an infection while you’re neutropenic, you’ll need treatment and may need to go to hospital.

 You’ll also be at risk of a serious condition called neutropenic sepsis, which can be life-threatening.
-See our page on neutropenic sepsis.

 If you have blood cancer and you get any symptoms of infection, you should contact your medical team immediately, no matter how minor or vague the symptoms seem.
 We have more information on the symptoms of infection.

 Neutropenia can be caused by blood cancer.
 It can also happen during or after cancer treatments, such as chemotherapy, a stem cell transplant, or medications which suppress your immune system.